 New Seaham Medical Group

-We are planning changes and need your views
+We are planning changes

 To find out about the proposed changes click here

-You can visit our Facebook page click here
+To view recent feedback please visit our Facebook page click here

 About the Practice